NVIDIA/NeMo/docs/source/nlp/text_normalization/wfst/wfst_text_processing_deployment.rst

     *TN/ITN is transitioning from [NVIDIA/NeMo](https://github.com/NVIDIA/NeMo) repository to a standalone [NVIDIA/NeMo-text-processing](https://github.com/NVIDIA/NeMo-text-processing) repository.
 All updates and discussions/issues should go to the new repository.*

-NeMo-text-processing provides provides tools to deploy :doc:`TN and ITN <wfst_text_normalization>` for production :cite:`textprocessing-deployment-zhang2021nemo`.
+NeMo-text-processing provides tools to deploy :doc:`TN and ITN <wfst_text_normalization>` for production :cite:`textprocessing-deployment-zhang2021nemo`.
 It uses `Sparrowhawk <https://github.com/google/sparrowhawk>`_ :cite:`textprocessing-deployment-sparrowhawk` -- an open-source C++ framework by Google.
-The grammars written with NeMo-text-processing provides can be exported into an `OpenFST <https://www.openfst.org/>`_ Archive File (FAR) and dropped into Sparrowhawk.
+The grammars written with NeMo-text-processing can be exported into an `OpenFST <https://www.openfst.org/>`_ Archive File (FAR) and dropped into Sparrowhawk.

     .. image:: images/deployment_pipeline.png
         :align: center